AlexandreSajus/Taipy-Dask-Demo/README.md

 - Taipy Core helps manage data pipelines by visualizing them and caching already computed results

 ## Why Dask?
 Pandas is a great library when it comes to data analysis, but it is not designed to handle large datasets.
-Dask is a library that extends Pandas to parallelize computations and handle bigger than memory datasets.
+Dask is a library that extends Pandas to parallelize computations and handle bigger-than-memory datasets.

 ## Datasets